EPCCed/Activities/Activities/MessagePassingSort/Readme.md

 4. Participants who received a new number should sort their numbers.

 ![Second local sort](imgs/MessagePassing4.png)
-5. Even numbered participants shoudl compare their lowest number with the highest number of their lowest odd numbered neighbour.
+5. Even numbered participants should compare their lowest number with the highest number of their lowest odd numbered neighbour.
 In this example 2 will compare with 1 and 0 will be idle.
 If the even numbered participant has the lower number then swap numbers.